-Our Private Client team offers a range of services such as wills and probate, tax planning, conveyancing, divorce and separation advice, inheritance planning and asset protection amongst others.
+Our Private Wealth team offers a range of services such as wills and probate, tax planning, conveyancing, divorce and separation advice, inheritance planning and asset protection amongst others.

 The Corporate Wills and BPE at Work packages are designed to meet the needs of business owners, and look at future-proofing your business interests and the interests of your employees – one of your biggest assets.